I thought I would create a FAQ page to answer some of the more common questions I get from time-to-time.

 What do the asterisks (*) mean on the color swatches?

-- An asterisk (*) in the bottom right-hand corner of a color swatch indicates that the color value is an estimate.
+- An asterisk (*) in the left-hand side of the Hex or RGB set of values indicates that the color value is an estimate.
 That being said, each estimated color is also based off of a legitimate Pantone value.

 Can I get a copy/Excel file/printout of the Pantone values?